How to use test charters for effective exploratory testing?

 DOWNLOAD NOW DOWNLOAD NOW

-Exploratory testing is a dynamic and creative approach to software testing that emphasizes your freedom and responsibility to adapt to changing testing conditions.
+Exploratory testing is a dynamic approach to software testing that emphasizes your freedom and responsibility to adapt to changing testing conditions.
 However, without a clear direction or purpose, getting lost in testing without achieving meaningful results can be easy.
 This is where test charters come in.
 In this article, we will explore what test charters are and how to use them to optimize your exploratory testing process.

 What is a test charter?